maxvfischer/DIY-CNC-machine/README.md

 ### Y-axis motors, idlers and pulleys to side plates

-Each idler were made up out of one 60 mm fully threaded M8 screw, 3 698zz bearings and 4 (10 mm x 8 mm x 2 mm) washers (1 closest to the idler blocker and 3 closest to the side plate).
-Two idlers were then attached to each side plate using two M8 nuts.
+Each idler were made up out of 1x idler blocker, 2x 60 mm fully threaded M8 screw, 6x 698zz bearings and 8x (10 mm x 8 mm x 2 mm) washers (2x closest to the idler blocker and 6x closest to the side plate).
+The idlers were then attached to each side plate using two M8 nuts.
 Make sure that the bearings are spinning freely.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_1.jpg)

 ![attach_side_plate_motors_2](./images/build/frame/attach_side_plate_motors_2.jpg)

-As I designed and added the idler blocker later on in the build, some of the images doesn't have it and they also have 3 washers instead of 1 washer closest to the screw head.
+As I designed and added the idler blocker later on in the build, some of the images doesn't have it and they also have 3x washers instead of 1x washer closest to the screw head.
 I left these images anyways in the guide so you can see how it looks when you attach the idlers, but please ignore the wrong number of washers.
 Also ignore all the other things around the idlers in the upcoming 2 images, they are taken later on in the build.

 ![attach_side_plate_motors_3_0](./images/build/frame/attach_side_plate_motors_3_0.jpg)